hax/hax.github.com/2015/myth-of-css-frameworks/README.md

  - Less abstraction

---

    There is no need to look for rules in a style sheet to figure out the styling of a template.
-It’s all in the markup.
+It's all in the markup.

 --